- early 20th Century, particularly pre-WWII, but not pre-WWI

 If someone is promoting their chinuch method as “the original method used for raising children until Western psychology came along and ruined everything,” then I want to know if it is the method that produced the Chafetz Chaim or is it the method that produced the secular Communists?

 And as stated above, the poor weren’t always successful with raising their children while the rich weren’t always unsuccessful.
-Some children went off the derech in Poland and Russia while some children remained frum in Hungary and Germany.

 And so on.